Kansas EBT Deposit Schedule for 2025

 ON THIS PAGE

-In this guide, you'll learn exactly when to expect your Kansas EBT deposits and what to do if your payment doesn't show up on time.
+In this guide, you'll learn exactly when to expect your EBT deposits and what to do if your payment is late.

 Monthly EBT Deposit Schedule in Kansas